TheFlameFlash/AnimeFLlist/README.txt

 511000167 3 --Dark Wall of Wind = a worse Waboku 511001612 3 --Numbers Exist = same as Synchro Gift
-513000004 0 --Hundred Eyes Dragon (Anime) == gains ALL effects from dark monsters in the graveyard
+513000004 0 --Hundred Eyes Dragon (Anime) == gains ALL effects from dark monsters in the graveyard 513000160 0 --Negative Energy == provides effect to every DARK monsters.
+513000020 1 --Negative Energy Generator == provides absurd attack to single DARK monster 511000924 1 --Pump Up! ==Generic Attack boost to single monster that lasts for only 1 turn 511002532 1 --Dark Magic Curtain (Anime): potentially dangerous given the pool of cards it can summon 511000276 3 --Numeron Calling/Direct ==severely cripped due to new master rules, extremely hard to resolve 511000809 0 --Spectral Ice Floe ==little to no cost for a quick protection against anything 200000000 3 --Creator of Hope == situational, and less effective due to Winning formula ban 200000002 3 --Creator of Miracles == situational, and less effective due to Winning formula ban 511002651 3 --Odd-Eyes Persona Dragon (Anime) == effect is no longer quick 511009047 1 --Performapal Lizardraw (Anime) ==even though it shuffles itself, it is still a free draw.
+Also the monster effetc not being a hard OPT can be dangerous